NRIC-Generator/.github/profile/README.md

 ---

-By using [NRIC Generator](https://nricgenerator.com/), you ensure a hassle-free experience for generating and validating NRIC numbers.
+By using <a href="https://nricgenerator.com/">NRIC Generator</a>, you ensure a hassle-free experience for generating and validating NRIC numbers.
 Explore our tools today and make your testing process smoother than ever!